5 WAYS TO AVOID GMO FOODS

 If you purchase a packaged product make sure each ingredient is listed individually as organic; otherwise they are not.
 Some organic products may list many ingredients with one or two not shown as organic that may be GMO.
 If a non-organic packaged product has a list of ingredients, you can likely count on at least one of the ingredients being GE.

 Be aware also that there are countless hidden GMOs in processed foods not certified organic or labeled non-GMO.
 Again, it is best to consume certified organic, fresh, whole foods as they were created and designed for our bodies for maximum utilization.
-Best is to grow as much as possible in your own organic garden, flower bed, or containers.
+Best is to grow as much as possible in your own organic garden, flower bed, or containers, using organic seeds.

 3. "THE BIG 4"